-Mental wellbeing

-Pupils will be taught

-- that mental wellbeing is a normal part of daily life, in the same way as physical health. - that there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations. - how to recognise and talk about their emotions, including having a varied vocabulary of words to use when talking about their own and others' feelings. - how to judge whether what they are feeling and how they are behaving is appropriate and proportionate. - the benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental wellbeing and happiness.
+Mental wellbeing Mental wellbeing Pupils will be taught that mental wellbeing is a normal part of daily life, in the same way as physical health. that there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations. how to recognise and talk about their emotions, including having a varied vocabulary of words to use when talking about their own and others' feelings. how to judge whether what they are feeling and how they are behaving is appropriate and proportionate. the benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental wellbeing and happiness. simple self-care techniques, including the impact of relaxation, time spent with friends and family and the benefits of hobbies and interests. isolation and loneliness can affect children and that it is very important for children to discuss their feelings with an adult and seek support. that bullying (including cyberbullying) has a negative and often lasting impact on mental wellbeing. where and how to seek support (including recognising the triggers for seeking support), including whom in school they should speak to if they are worried about their own or someone else's mental wellbeing or ability to control their emotions (including issues arising online). it is common for people to experience mental ill health.
+For many people who do, the problems can resolve if the right support is made available and accessed, especially if they access support as early as possible.
+Internet safety Pupils will be taught and harms that for most people the internet is an integral part of life and has many benefits. about the benefits of balancing time spent on and offline and the impact of positive and negative content online on their own and others' mental wellbeing.